Non-lethal weapon: Dazzler

 A dazzler is a directed-energy weapon intended to temporarily blind or disorient its target with intense directed radiation.
 Targets can include sensors or human vision.
 Dazzlers emit infrared or invisible light against various electronic sensors, and visible light against humans, when they are intended to cause no long-term damage to eyes.
 The emitters are usually lasers, making what is termed a laser dazzler.
 Most of the contemporary systems are man-portable, and operate in either the red (a laser diode) or green (a diode-pumped solid-state laser, DPSS) areas of the electromagnetic spectrum.

 Initially developed for military use, non-military products are becoming available for use in law enforcement and security.

 Weapons designed to cause permanent blindness are banned by the 1995 United Nations Protocol on Blinding Laser Weapons.
 The dazzler is a non-lethal weapon intended to cause temporary blindness or disorientation and therefore falls outside this protocol.

 The personnel halting and stimulation response rifle (PHASR) is a prototype non-lethal laser dazzler developed by the Air Force Research Laboratory's Directed Energy Directorate, U.S. Department of Defense.
 Its purpose is to temporarily disorient and blind a target.
 Blinding laser weapons have been tested in the past, but were banned under the 1995 UN Protocol on Blinding Laser Weapons, which the United States acceded to on 21 January 2009.
 The PHASR rifle, a low-intensity laser, is not prohibited under this regulation, as the blinding effect is intended to be temporary.
 It also uses a two-wavelength laser.
 The PHASR was tested at Kirtland Air Force Base, part of the Air Force Research Laboratory Directed Energy Directorate in New Mexico.

 Blinding laser weapons

-Several nations developed blinding laser weapons and they were allegedly used during War in Donbass by Russia.
+Several nations developed blinding laser weapons and they were allegedly used during the war in Donbas by Russia.